samjamead/samjamead.github.io/_posts/2015-07-19-desert-island-disks.markdown

 So, no particular order, the eight pieces of music I would take to a desert island, and why.

 ###Neighborhood #1 (Tunnels) - Arcade Fire
 My favourite song of all time.
-I remember being at an Arcade Fire gig in Cardiff, around 2008 or 2009, and I got more and more nervous with each song they played that they weren't going to play this track.
-They ended up playing it in the encore, of course they did.
+I remember being at an Arcade Fire gig with my Dad in Cardiff, around 2009 or 2010.
+I'd gone across from Uni in Southampton on the train.
+I got more and more nervous with each song they played that they weren't going to play this track.
+They ended up playing it as the second encore.
+Of course they did.
 I love the sense of desperation in the story.
 That's a running theme throughout several of my choices, for some reason I love songs with a sense of desperation or adversity in them.

 ###Heroes - David Bowie
 This is my Dad's favourite track and therefore an automatic inclusion on my list!
 Old Alan was easily the biggest influence on my musical tastes growing up and was very forgiving of a dodgy teenaged foray into rap and hiphop.
 Dad has a habit of falling in love with songs and playing them over and over until he can't listen to them anymore, or at least, until they don't work in the same way any more.
 However he's always said that Heroes is immune to the curse.

 ###Hallelujah - Jeff Buckley
 Heard this for the first time in a hotel room in Brisbane whilst listening to Triple J count down their Hottest 100 Of All Time (it clocked in at number three).
-Again, theres a desperation, whatever your interpretation of the track.
+Again, there's a desperation, whatever your interpretation of the track.
 It's also quite epic, in an acoustic kind of fashion.

 ###Home - Edward Sharp and the Magnetic Zeros